programminghistorian/ph-submissions/en/drafts/originals/data-into-choropleth-maps-with-python-and-folium.md

 baseMap
 ```

 {% include figure.html filename="en-or-data-into-choropleth-maps-with-python-and-folium-06.png" alt="A map showing the number of police killings per 100K population" caption="Figure 06.
-The number of police killings per 100K population." %}
+The rate of police killings per 100K." %}

-Now, high population counties (like Los Angeles and Cook) don't look so bad.
-Instead, low population counties with a single shooting are highlighted.
+Now, high population counties (like Los Angeles and Cook) don't appear so bad.
+Instead, low population counties with a single shooting are shown in dark red.

-Earlier, you saw that the distribution of `count` was wildly non-normal.
-Is the `count_per_100K` any better?
+[Earlier](#The-Problem-of-Uneven-Distribution-of-Data), you saw that the distribution of the `count` variable was wildly uneven.
+Is `count_per_100K` any better?

 ```python
 map_df['count_per_100K'].describe()